A Review of Unf*ck Your Intimacy

 Way back when I was first figuring out my own queerness, I had this wide-eyed idea that once I was out, relationships would just magically get a lot easier.
 “If I’m dating a woman, I’ll never have trouble telling her how I feel!”

 Needless to say, that is not quite true.
 As I quickly figured out, talking to anyone I was interested in could be really difficult.
-It took my best friend practically shaking me to realize that the nice girl who talked to me in the pop-tart isle of the grocery store, who even gave me her number, was definitely hitting on me.
+It took my best friend practically shaking me to realize that the nice girl who talked to me in the pop-tart aisle of the grocery store, who even gave me her number, was definitely hitting on me.

 To be fair, relationships did get a lot easier in some respects.
 I can’t even begin to say how incredible it is to date women and be free from gendered roles and expectations in a relationship.